sparrow-cloud/manual_stag/Writerside/topics/Analysis-Results.md

 ### Assets {switcher-key="English"}

 Sparrow Cloud displays analysis results called **Assets**.
 Assets are generated from the analytics target you used for analysis: It identifies the files or sub URLs contained in the analyse target and uses this information to show a list of **assets**.
-Depending on the analysis target, assets identified from repositories used for source code analysis and component analysis are shown as **Files**, while assets sourced from web pages used for web vulnerability analysis are shown as **URLs**.
+Depending on the analysis target, assets identified from repositories used for source code analysis and supply chain analysis are shown as **Files**, while assets sourced from web pages used for web vulnerability analysis are shown as **URLs**.

 For more information about assets, see [Asset](Asset.md).